Altered state of consciousness: Non-pharmacological

 Emotions influence behavior that alters the state of consciousness.
 Emotions can be influenced by various stimuli.

 Pathologies/other

 Pathological or accidental induction may refer to unforeseen events or illnesses.
-According to Dr. Jeffrey R. Avner, professor of clinical pediatrics, a crucial element to understanding accidental and pathological causes to altered states of consciousness (ASC) is that it begins with reduced self-awareness followed by reduced awareness in the environment (2006).
+According to Jeffrey R. Avner, professor of clinical pediatrics, a crucial element to understanding accidental and pathological causes of altered states of consciousness (ASCs) is that it begins with reduced self-awareness followed by reduced awareness in the environment (2006).
 Those with personal experience of conditions such as Depersonalisation often cite the opposite, that it is an increased awareness of the environment and the self that results in altered states of consciousness.
 When the reduction of self-awareness and environmental awareness take effect, they produce altered states of consciousness.
 The specific conditions below provide clarity on the types of conditions compromise accidental and pathological causes.

 Traumatic experience

 The first condition, traumatic experience, is defined as a lesion caused by an external force (Trauma. (n.d.)
 In Merriam-Webster Dictionary online, 2013).
 Examples include impact to the brain caused by blunt force (i.e., a car accident).
 The reason a traumatic experience causes altered states of consciousness is that it changes how the brain works.
 The external impact diverts the blood flow from the front of the brain to other areas.
 The front of the brain is known as the prefrontal cortex responsible for analytical thought (Kunsman, 2012).
 When the damage becomes uncontrollable, the patient experiences changes in behavior and impaired self-awareness.
 This is exactly when an altered state of consciousness is experienced.